Resolving Star Cluster Formation in Galaxy Simulations with Cosmic Ray Feedback: Impact of CRs

 This is not a fully unexpected result. \citet{fitz_axen_suppressed_2024} performed high-resolution simulations of the collapse of single molecular clouds, and found that CRs had little impact on the velocity dispersion of the cloud during collapse.
 Additionally, \citet{kjellgren_dynamical_2025} showed that CRs establish gradients on scales larger than the sizes of molecular clouds, implying that CRs cannot inhibit the collapse of dense molecular clouds.
 We suggest that the most important factor is the natal velocity dispersion of the cloud, here reflected by the normalization of the line in Figure~\ref{fig:cloud_velocity_dispersion_evolution}, top panel.

 We can explain this through simplified arguments.
 If we assume that a) clouds are supported by velocity dispersion, b) clouds in a single case all share the same virial parameter, and c) clouds exist at approximately the same density, then the virial parameter in Equation~\ref{eq:virial_parameter} can be re-arranged to show that $\sigma_\mathrm{v}\propto M^{1/3}$.
 In Figure~\ref{fig:cloud_velocity_dispersion_evolution}, we see that each case roughly follows the relation $\sigma_{\velsym,\mathrm{gas}}\propto M^{0.3}$ (displayed as a dashed line in Figure~\ref{fig:cloud_velocity_dispersion_evolution}).
+Additionally, the relation $\sigma_{\velsym,\mathrm{gas}}\propto M^{0.3}$ has been previously identified in the analysis of simulated clouds without CR feedback \citep{banerjee_clump_2009}.
 Therefore, we can infer that the transfer of kinetic energy to smaller scales \citep[e.g.,][]{larson_turbulence_1981}\footnote{We do not include the thermal component of the velocity dispersion in our calculation, preventing a direct comparison with \citet{larson_turbulence_1981} or some other simulated work \citep[e.g.,][]{ni_life_2025}.} is not affected by CRs.
 Rather, the total kinetic energy budget available to clouds must be different between the three cases, explaining the differences in the normalizations in Figure~\ref{fig:cloud_velocity_dispersion_evolution}, top panel.

 As reinforcement for this idea, we investigate the ISM kinetic energy density as a function of the SFRD.
 If cloud velocity dispersion is indeed set by the state of the ISM, the three cases should have notably distinct values for ISM kinetic energy density, independent of the instantaneous SFRD.
 We investigate this by splitting snapshots using the same SFRD binning process described in Section~\ref{sec:cluster_identification}.
 We calculate the volume-weighted average of the kinetic energy density $\langle\frac{1}{2} \rho \velsym^2\rangle$ for all gas cells in the ISM ($|z|<200\;\mathrm{pc}$), where $\velsym$ is evaluated in the lab frame.
 We report the time-averaged value and $25^{\mathrm{th}}$ and $75^{\mathrm{th}}$ percentiles of fluctuations of the kinetic energy density in Figure~\ref{fig:cloud_velocity_dispersion_evolution} (bottom panel).